LiterallyParker/LiterallyParker/README.md

 # ☻ Hey!
 I'm Parker Townsend. ☻

+I was born in West Texas, where you'll learn the value of hard work very quickly.
+I have been coding since 2022, when I first discovered Javascript.
+Since then, I have been on a very rewarding journey in the tech world.
+Some of my projects include **Parker's Poker**, **Instrument Dash**, and this **Chatroom App**.

 <!--
 **LiterallyParker/LiterallyParker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.